dvci/ddcc-compliance-testing-framework/README.md

 #### Register Health Certificate

 This transaction is called by the Generate Health Certificate service when a new Submit Health Event is accepted.
 The request consists of a [DDCC Provide Document Bundle](https://worldhealthorganization.github.io/ddcc/StructureDefinition-DDCCProvideDocumentBundle.html), and the response is a transaction bundle.
 The transaction is based on the [MHD Provide Document Bundle transaction](https://profiles.ihe.net/ITI/MHD/ITI-65.html#2365412-message-semantics).
-To learn more about this transaction, refer to the [Register Health Certificate workflow in the WHO specification](https://worldhealthorganization.github.io/ddcc/transactions.html#register-health-certificate).
+To learn more about this transaction, refer to the [Register Health Certificate workflow in the WHO DDCC:VS Implementation Guide](https://worldhealthorganization.github.io/ddcc/transactions.html#register-health-certificate).

 The following assertions are made for this transaction: